 Upon completion of a bachelor's degree, graduates can find jobs as accountants and auditors working in private industry or the government.
-Employment of accountants and auditors is expected to grow by 22 percent between 2008 and 2018, which is much faster than the average for all occupations.
-According to a salary survey conducted by the National Association of Colleges and employers, bachelor’s degree candidates in accounting received starting offers averaging $48,993 a year in July 2009; master’s degree candidates in accounting were offered $49,786 initially.
+Employment of accountants and auditors is expected to grow by 13 percent between 2012 and 2022, which is as fast as average for all occupations.
+According to a salary survey conducted by the Bureau of Labor Statistics bachelor’s degree candidates in accounting received the median annual wage of $63,550 per year in May 2012.

 • Accounting/Finance Degree (Associate in Applied Science Degree - C206A)

 • Accounting Courses

 Pending: Association of Collegiate Business Schools and Programs

 Curriculum/Plan of Study

 Please contact Julie Gilbert at firstname.lastname@example.org for students interested in joining the Accounting Club.

 Students should contact Dr. William M. Griffin at 708-456-0300, Ext.
 3579 or email email@example.com for all program related questions.